 - Then just put your clutter into either the trash bag, recycling bag or donation bag.

 If after 30 minutes you’re not done, don’t stress!
 Just give yourself another 30 minutes the next day to finish up.
+So let’s say you were on day 6 and you didn’t manage to finish.
+The next day, just start on day 6 again.
+No biggie!
 It’s ok if you can’t get it all done in one round!

 You can of course do a longer session than 30 minutes if you want to!
 But I recommend keeping them short so that you don’t overwhelm yourself.
 Working in 30-minute segments keeps you focused, and feels rewarding once it’s over!

 Remember that the items on the list are what *I* would consider to be clutter.
 If you don’t agree with something, just skip over it!
-Or you may find others to add!
+Or you may find others to add instead.

 It’s a fluid process.
 But it’s good to try and start somewhere.
 That’s what this list is for.